Close [X]

 Bargaining Unit As Annual $78,582 - $124,093

 The Planning Manager provides advice on the adequacy, safety, and reliability of services for the people of Bernalillo County.
-They supervise, coordinate, monitor, and review plans, standards, and specifications for interdependencies with other systems.
-They assess the impact of changes on other systems and sectors.
-The position performs professional and technical planning work, including data gathering, analysis, and presentation in written, graphic, and oral formats.
-The Planning Manager independently manages departmental planning and project functions, engages in public contact, coordinates with agencies and County departments, and makes key decisions.
-They manage technical and professional staff on County planning projects.
+Supervises, coordinates, monitors, and reviews plans, standards, and specifications for interdependencies with other systems.
+Assesses the impact of changes on other systems and sectors.
+Performs professional and technical planning work, including data gathering, analysis, and presentation in written, graphic, and oral formats.
+Independently manages departmental planning and project functions, engages in public contact, coordinates with agencies and County departments, and makes key decisions.
+Manage technical and professional staff on County planning projects.
 Supervision includes hiring, training, performance evaluation, coaching, discipline, and termination.

 DUTIES AND RESPONSIBILITIES